 Establish an Internal Protocol & Post Public Guidelines

-It’s also important that your team understand the difference between trolling and valid criticism of your brand.
+It’92s also important that your team understands the difference between trolling and valid criticism of your brand.
 People should have the freedom to criticize your brand if they had a sub-par experience.
 They’re looking for answers.
 A troll doesn’t care about a resolution.
 They are purposefully being obtuse and abusing the privilege to comment.
 It’s an important differentiation to make.

 In addition to an internal protocol, it’s important to have public community guidelines for your social media.
 This is a living document that sets the expectations for the community when it comes to engaging on your social media channels.